Hell in Catholicism: Existence and eternity

 The Catholic Church affirms "the existence of hell and its eternity", holding that "those who have responded to the love and piety of God [go] to eternal life, those who have refused them to the end [go] to the fire that is not extinguished".
 The Catholic Church teaches that the existence of Hell began with the rejection of God by the fallen angels or demons.
 Human beings who die in the state of mortal sin descend to Hell as well; although, it cannot be known now if a particular human person has died in mortal sin.
 The Catholic Church teaches that the eternity of Hell is due to the "irrevocable character of [the damned's] choice, and not a defect in the infinite divine mercy".
 The choice to not love God by the angels in their Fall and by human beings at death is a permanent choice so that no future repentance by them is possible.

 Church Fathers

 In Catholic theology, the writings of the Church Fathers are considered to be sacred tradition.

-General agreement

-While many Church Fathers taught that eternal hellfire awaits people who do not repent of sin, the history of Christian universalism includes prominent patristic theologians such as Clement of Alexandria, Origen, and Gregory of Nyssa.

 Individual opinions

 Some of the Church Fathers listed certain people who go to hell.
 Ignatius of Antioch said hell awaits "corruptors of families", Clement of Rome neglecters of "his commandments", Justin Martyr "the evildoer, the avaricious, and the treacherous"; Theophilus of Antioch "the unbelievers and [...] the contemptuous and [...] those who do not submit to the truth but assent to iniquity"; Irenaeus "those who do not believe the Word of God and despise his coming"; Hippolytus "lovers of evil"; Lactantius "unrighteous"; and Cyril of Jerusalem "a sinner" who "blaspheme[s] [...] commit[s] fornication [...] [and] rob[s]".

+The history of Christian universalism includes prominent patristic theologians such as Clement of Alexandria, Origen, and Gregory of Nyssa.